 Although traditionally a shopping event associated with the US, over the past decade the waves of Black Friday have travelled across the pond in the UK.
 According to a couple of reputable news sites, the figure for overall US sales for the Black Friday weekend 2016 was $5 billion.
 Similarly, Britons spent a record £5.8 billion over the 4 days between Black Friday and Cyber Monday 2016 – an increase of 15% on the previous year, according to VoucherCodes.co.uk and the Centre for Retail Research (CRR).
 Now is the perfect time to review your final plans for handling Black Friday shopping crowds, schedule extra staff and review the store layout for your Black Friday specific safety protocols.
+As retail queue management specialists, we’ve put together our top tips to make sure your shop’s ready for Black Friday.

 Here’s Tensator’s Black Friday Store Checklist: